Skip to content

 A bar chart showing human preferences by domain for o1-preview and GPT-4o (it wins on STEM tasks but not personal writing)

-OpenAI o1-mini is a little more specialized and, according to the information released by OpenAI, excels at STEM questions that require logical reasoning and generating code—but not broad general knowledge.
-For its niche tasks, it's almost as good as the full o1 and better than GPT-4o—but for general tasks, it's worse than GPT-4o.
-(A major difference between o1 and o1-mini is likely to be the length of time that the AI is allowed to create its chain of thought before generating a response.)
+OpenAI o3-mini is a little more specialized and excels at STEM questions that require logical reasoning and generating code—but not broad general knowledge.
+For its niche tasks, it's fast and effective—but for general tasks, it's worse than GPT-4o.

 To see this all in action, here's GPT-4o mini answering a question about how to get to Spain given different options.